Looking back at the

 Global Approaches to Green Hydrogen

-This discussion explores global strategies for developing scalable and cost-efficient green hydrogen projects.
-It addresses key issues such as cost reduction, risk management, water security, and the challenges of technology and project bankability.
-The session also considers the influence of more affordable Chinese electrolyzers and highlights the role of international collaboration in advancing large-scale hydrogen production and distribution.
+This discussion explored global strategies for developing scalable and cost-efficient green hydrogen projects.
+It addressed key issues such as cost reduction, risk management, water security, and the challenges of technology and project bankability.
+The session also considered the influence of more affordable Chinese electrolyzers and highlighted the role of international collaboration in advancing large-scale hydrogen production and distribution.

 Portrait image of DEKRA CEO Stan Zurkiewicz